 In Needham, however, the average commute to work is quite long.
 On average, people spend 31.44 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 For the size of the town, public transportation in Needham is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Needham, the benefits are reduced air pollution and congestion on the highways.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Needham.
 74.76% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Needham in 2010 was $67,059, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $268,236 for a family of four.

 Needham is a somewhat ethnically-diverse town.
 The people who call Needham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Needham residents report their race to be White, followed by Asian.
 Important ancestries of people in Needham include Italian, English, German, and Russian.

 The most common language spoken in Needham is English.
-Other important languages spoken here include Chinese and Indic languages.
+Other important languages spoken here include Chinese and Langs. of India.